 2] Software Problems

-What usually happens is that some third-party shell extension is creating this problem on right click menu.
+What usually happens is that some third-party shell extension is creating this problem on the right-click menu.
 Windows come with a default set of options in the right-click menu.
 But you can add more features and software to the right-click menu with the help of third-party software.
 Identifying this third-party shell extension is a major task here.
-And for that, we can take help of numerous tools available out there.
+And for that, we can take the help of numerous tools available out there.
 The most reliable option is ShellExView.

 Other than that, you can use ShellExView to obtain a lot of information about installed shell extensions.
 You can check what context menu’s they affect and what type of extension is that.
 Click here to download ShellExView.

 Read: Right-click not working on Chrome or Firefox.